 Clonidine Overdose Symptoms

-Catapres overdose symptoms can vary between patients and tend to present more severely in children than in adults.
+The poisoning symptoms can vary between patients and tend to present more severely in children than in adults.
 As soon as symptoms are observed, treatment must be sought.
-Calling 911 is best, but if it is not an option, someone other than the person taken an excessive dose should get them to an emergency room.
+Calling 911 is best, but if it is not an option, someone other than the person taking an excessive dose should get them to an emergency room.

-Catapres overdose symptoms are serious and can lead to death.
+The overdose symptoms are severe and can lead to death.
 They must be taken seriously by users and those around them.
 Never dismiss potential signs of OD.

 Death From Clonidine Overdose

-It is important to note that how much clonidine to die is different from how much Catapres is considered an excessive dose.
+It is important to note that how much Clonidine to die is different from how much is considered an excessive dose.
 The LD50 of the medication is 465 mg per kilogram of body mass in rats.
-This means that a guaranteed deadly dose for most adult humans will require many thousands of milligrams of clonidine.
+It means that a guaranteed deadly dose for most adult humans will require many thousands of milligrams of the substance.
 OD will occur much earlier than that and still carry the risk of death.

-While a clonidine overdose death from the medication alone would be extremely unusual, it is still possible.
-Users should be aware that the more medications and substances they take with the drug, the greater the risk that an excessive dose will turn deadly.
+While a clonidine overdose death from the medication alone would be highly unusual, it is still possible.
+Users should be aware that the more drugs and substances they take with the drug, the greater the risk that an excessive dose will turn deadly.
 The high LD50 should not make anyone feel safe when abusing the medication.

 Clonidine Overdose Treatment

-Treatment for clonidine overdose is different from that for most other medications.
+Clonidine overdose treatment is different from that for most other medications.
 Activated charcoal and lavage are not options as the CNS depression and aspiration risk associated with this type of OD are high.
-The following treatment works for Catapres overdose:

 - Ensuring adequate blood flow